Exploring Dominance and Submission: A Guide to Safe and Fun Play

 • Trust: This play requires deep trust.
 It can cause strong emotional and physical reactions.
 Both partners need to feel safe and comfortable with the process.

-Safety and Consent: The Core of Dominance and Submission Sex Play
+Safety and Consent: The Core of D/s Play

 How to Ensure Safety and Consent